Online Adversarial Knowledge Distillation for Graph Neural Networks: Method

 More specifically, we start with a group of untrained student models with randomly initialized parameters.
 Intuitively, these students are expected to capture different characteristics of graph data, which can be mainly grouped into two types: (1) Local knowledge combining the local neighborhood structure and the node features, which is naturally represented by the learned node embeddings.
 (2) Global knowledge referring to the label distribution predicted by the GNN models, deciding the corresponding categories for each node.

 Both of these two knowledge types are transferred among students while they differ in the way of distillation.
 As the global knowledge is represented by the distribution over the labels, we follow the vanilla knowledge distillation and use the Kullback-Leibler divergence (KL) to measure the distance.
-However, the local knowledge combines both the graph topology and the node attributes, which is more complicated than the label distribution.
+In contrast, the intermediate layers of GNN models are formulated by aggregating the messages from K-hop neighbors, which encodes rich local subgraph information and is more complicated than the label distribution.
+How to ditill the knowledge of intermediate layers can be referred as a "local knowledge distillation" process.
 More importantly, each student model is expected to capture different characteristics of the graph.
 Strictly aligning the embedding with $L_{2}$ or KL measurement will impair the diversity and degenerates the knowledge transferred among student models.
 Inspired by the success of adversarial training in learning complicated distribution, we train several discriminators to distinguish the difference between the learned embedding distribution, which yields more accurate results.
 Additionally, we utilize the cyclic training strategy to improve the training efficiency.
 Figure \ref{fig:model} illustrates the proposed OAD framework, which contains three major components: local knowledge distillation, global knowledge distillation, and adversarial cyclic training.
 In the following contents, we will first recap some fundamental concepts about knowledge distillation and graph neural networks.
 Then, we introduce the details about the proposed model.